OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-only Expanding Card
+# 🐞 Creating a CSS-Only Expanding Card

-This document details how to create an expanding card effect using only CSS.
-This is a common challenge showcasing CSS transitions and transforms to improve user experience and add visual appeal to web interfaces.
-No JavaScript is required.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This technique uses only CSS transitions and avoids JavaScript for a lightweight and performant solution.
+We'll utilize standard CSS3 properties.

 **Description of the Styling:**

-This design implements a card that expands vertically when hovered over.
-The expansion is smooth thanks to CSS transitions.
-The card uses a subtle shadow to provide depth and visual separation.
-The text within the card remains static while the card itself expands to reveal more content that would normally be hidden.
+The card is styled using a simple container (`div`) with a specific height.
+The content to be revealed is initially hidden using `overflow: hidden;`.
+On hover, the height of the container is increased using the `:hover` pseudo-class and CSS transitions, creating a smooth expanding animation.
+We’ll also add some basic styling for aesthetics.

 **Full Code:**